Travel Advisory for Republic of Bulgaria

 Entry & Legal Compliance

-- Passport Validity Needed: 3 months beyond departure from Schengen
+- Passport Validity Needed: 3 months beyond the planned departure date from the Schengen area

 - Blank Pages Required: 1